avladova/Railway-track-deviations/README.md

 # Railway-track-deviations
-fragment of data and code to forecast the size of deviations
+fragments of data and code to forecast the size of deviations